KahfAds/kahf-ads-ios/README.md

 - Use **either** `delegate` or `listener`, **not both**.
 - Always call `stopAutoRefresh(for:)` when your ad view disappears to avoid memory leaks or unintended refreshes.
 - Provide a valid `setAdClickListener` implementation if you want to handle ad click URLs inside your app.

 ---

-## License

-MIT or other license terms here.

----